amar528/amar528.github.io/leetcode-75/README.md

 ## Two Pointers

 ### 283 - Move Zeros
-Use I, J. I is main O(n) loop.
-Only increment J if it is a zero, use pop and append 130ms beats 45%/78%
+Use i, j. i is main O(n) loop.
+Only increment j if it is a zero, use pop and append 130ms beats 45%/78%

 ### 11 - Container With Most Water